Matthew 23: Verses 6–7

+Verse 8

+But you, do not be called 'Rabbi'; for One is your Teacher, the Christ, and you are all brethren.Davies and Allison read this prohibition as a response to the growing formalization of "rabbi" as an official designation in late first-century Judaism.
+Because in Christianity all genuine teaching authority belongs to the Messiah, any earthly authority is by nature secondary and should produce humility rather than the desire for honorific distinction.
+Within the community, Davies and Allison note, the proper relationship among members is one of equality, making title seeking out of place.

+Verse 9

+Do not call anyone on earth your father; for One is your Father, He who is in heaven.Davies and Allison consider several possible targets of this prohibition and settle on the view that it most plausibly addresses a practice of using "father" as an honorific for living religious authorities, whether Jewish or Christian.
+They rule out the reading that it concerns only dead teachers on the grounds that the surrounding context is preoccupied with humility among the living, not with commemoration.

+Verses 11–12

+But he who is greatest among you shall be your servant.
+And whoever exalts himself will be humbled, and he who humbles himself will be exalted.Davies and Allison note that the section's concluding maxim was already a pre-existing proverb in the ancient world, appearing in multiple traditions, but insist that its meaning in verses 11–12 its meaning is not merely proverbial but eschatological.
+The passive constructions point to final judgment, giving the prohibition against titles a significance that extends beyond social etiquette.
+The section therefore concludes by grounding the call to humility in the prospect of God's verdict.

 The scribes and Pharisees denounced (verses 13–36)

 While the previous pericope was directed to the crowd and the disciples, this part addresses the scribes and Pharisees, in the form of 'seven woes', a powerful climax to repudiate their leadership.

 Verse 13

 But woe to you, scribes and Pharisees, hypocrites!
 For you shut the kingdom of heaven in people's faces.
 For you neither enter yourselves nor allow those who would enter to go in.

 Some manuscripts add here (or after verse 12) verse 14: Woe to you, scribes and Pharisees, hypocrites!
 For you devour widows' houses and for a pretense you make long prayers; therefore you will receive the greater condemnation.

 The phrase "enter the kingdom of heaven" appears three other times in the Gospel, at Matthew 5:20, 7:21, and 18:3.

 Verse 23

 Woe to you, scribes and Pharisees, hypocrites!
 For you pay tithe of mint and anise and cummin, and have neglected the weightier matters of the law: justice and mercy and faith.
 These you ought to have done, without leaving the others undone.

 The "anise" mentioned in some translations is dill (A. graveolens), rather than anise.
 The Pharisees apparently grew it in order to pay some tithes.